 Counseling Degrees & Licenses in Tennessee

 Earning your counseling degree and license to work in Tennessee can help you achieve both career advancements and personal fulfillment.
 Individuals who want to practice as a counselor will experience a growing and in-demand career.
-According to the Bureau of Labor Statistics (2023), careers for substance abuse, behavioral disorder, and mental health counselors are expected to grow by 18 percent nationally between 2022 and 2032, much faster than the average job growth over the same period (3 percent).
-The BLS predicts an increase of 71,500 jobs over those years.
+According to the Bureau of Labor Statistics, careers for substance abuse, behavioral disorder, and mental health counselors are expected to grow by 19 percent nationally between 2023 and 2033, much faster than the average job growth over the same period (4 percent).
+The BLS predicts an increase of 84,500 counseling jobs over those years.

 Many schools offer counseling degrees that can be completed in person or online, and most master’s programs are geared toward making the process easy for students who are already working.
 Often, classes are held evenings and weekends to allow the students to achieve their master’s degree and hold other responsibilities.
 With a counseling degree and license to practice in Tennessee, students can guide and assist people with their personal troubles and interpersonal development.

-In Tennessee, Licensed Professional Counselors (LPCs) must hold a master’s degree in counseling from an accredited 60-credit degree program and must complete either a supervised practicum or internship that includes a minimum of 500 hours of training and at least two years and 1,000 hours of face-to-face professional counseling work with at least 50 hours of consultation with an approved supervisor each year.
-And, graduates must pass the National Counselor Examination and the Tennessee Jurisprudence Exam to be registered in Tennessee.
+In Tennessee, LPCs must hold a master’s degree in counseling from an accredited 60-credit degree program and must complete either a supervised practicum or internship that includes a minimum of 500 hours of training (including at least 300 within a mental health or community agency setting) and at least two years and 1,500 hours of face-to-face professional counseling work with at least 150 hours of consultation with an approved supervisor each year.
+Graduates must pass the National Counselor Examination and the Tennessee Jurisprudence Exam to be registered in Tennessee.

 Read on to discover the accredited schools offering counseling degrees and how to become licensed in Tennessee.